 Millions of people across the world have been directly affected by COVID-19 from contracting the deadly virus.
 Deeming them medically unfit to work, ill-related employee absences have risen.
 Not to mention, the amount of people waiting to be tested and in self-isolation.
 Unfortunately, also unable to work.

 In addition, occupational roles that require physical presence cannot implement working from home.
 Because of this, many workers have had no other choice.
 But, to avail of annual leave or temporary time-off.
 That is, under specified circumstances.

 For example, many front-line staff depend on childcare facilities in order to go to work.
 With restrictions in place and no creches or schools open, significant amounts of essential workers had to stay at home.
 This has created both shortages of staff due to employee absence, as well as a substantial increase of leave requests.

-Administrators and HR managers bear with these demands.
+Administrators and HR managers bare with these demands.
 Simply, as a consequence of employees being directly and indirectly affected by the virus.

 On top of these causes of employee absences, there are general leave requests.
-For example, maternity and paternity leave, bereavement leave, sick leave unrelated to COVID-19 and others.
+For example, maternity and paternity leave, bereavement leave, sick leave unrelated to COVID-19 and other leave requests.

-Leave dedicated to holidays or vacations is usually the most common type of annual leave.
+Leave dedicated to holidays or vacations is usually the most common type of annual leave requests.
 However, with various restrictions across the world, employees are ‘saving’ their annual leave days.